SimonMoynihan33/Level-Lounge/TESTING.md

 I also tried running the loop outside of the div element to no avail.
 I also tried adding the `<style>` tag within the templating language but found the same issue as the first solution.

 I changed my perspective and decided to try targetting with JavaScript which was fruitless.
-- Cause: Drawbacks with templating language.
+- **Cause**: Drawbacks with templating language.
-- Fix: After placing console.logs in my hideReplies function, I found that my `.reply` class was not being applied to each reply, therefore not being targetted by JavaScript or the CSS.
+- **Fix**: After placing console.logs in my hideReplies function, I found that my `.reply` class was not being applied to each reply, therefore not being targetted by JavaScript or the CSS.

 ### Bug 13
-- Issue: JavaScript for showing and hiding replies did not function as intended.
+- **Issue**: JavaScript for showing and hiding replies did not function as intended.
-- Fix: Remove show and collapse functionality as it had unfixed bugs and within the time frame was not plausible to properly implement.
+- **Fix**: Remove show and collapse functionality as it had unfixed bugs and within the time frame was not plausible to properly implement.

 ### Bug 14
-- Issue: Cannot get Logout/Login list item to align centrally when the nav collapses on mobile devices.
+- **Issue**: Cannot get Logout/Login list item to align centrally when the nav collapses on mobile devices.
 Only solutions I could think of with css aligned everything to the left, or would leave 'Home' and 'Profile' horizontal on one line, and 'Login' right aligned on the next line.
-- Cause: Failure overriding Bootstrap styling successfully.
+- **Cause**: Failure overriding Bootstrap styling successfully.
-- Fix: The only fix I could think of was removing the `ms-auto` Bootstrap class depending on screen sizes.
+- **Fix**: The only fix I could think of was removing the `ms-auto` Bootstrap class depending on screen sizes.
 I achieved this through JavaScript.

 ### Bug 15
-- Issue: Created UserProfile model and view after creating users.
+- **Issue**: Created UserProfile model and view after creating users.
-- Cause: Implemented Profile feature last, after populating site for testing.
+- **Cause**: Implemented Profile feature last, after populating site for testing.
-- Fix: Use python shell commands to loop through and create user profiles for each user without one.
+- **Fix**: Use python shell commands to loop through and create user profiles for each user without one.
 ----------------------- Image

 ### Bug 16
-- Issue: Could not get default image to render on profile page.
+- **Issue**: Could not get default image to render on profile page.
-- Cause: Media URL not working as intended.
+- **Cause**: Media URL not working as intended.
-- Fix: Add `'MEDIA_URL': settings.MEDIA_URL,` to profile_view directly.
+- **Fix**: Add `'MEDIA_URL': settings.MEDIA_URL,` to profile_view directly.

 ### Bug 27
-- Issue: Post count not updating on user profile.
+- **Issue**: Post count not updating on user profile.
-- Cause: Post count feature and signals added after posts were created, therefore not counting posts already created.
+- **Cause**: Post count feature and signals added after posts were created, therefore not counting posts already created.
-- Fix: Run command in Django shell to iterate over posts and update the count.
+- **Fix**: Run command in Django shell to iterate over posts and update the count.

 ### Bug 28
-- Issue: Profile picture error when trying to access a post from a user created before default profile image was set.
+- **Issue**: Profile picture error when trying to access a post from a user created before default profile image was set.
-- Cause: No Profile image for a user.
+- **Cause**: No Profile image for a user.
-- Fix: Run django shell and input code:
+- **Fix**: Run django shell and input code:

 ```
 from level_lounge.models import UserProfile